DisCard-Technologies/discard/.docs/stories/story-1.1-project-foundation.md

 ### Implementation Summary

-**SIGNIFICANT PROGRESS - FOUNDATION INFRASTRUCTURE COMPLETED**
+**FOUNDATION INFRASTRUCTURE FULLY IMPLEMENTED**

-Successfully implemented all critical missing components identified in QA review.
+Successfully implemented ALL critical missing components identified in QA review.
 The development environment now includes comprehensive infrastructure setup with proper tooling, testing framework, database schema, and CI/CD pipelines.
+All acceptance criteria from the original story have been satisfied.

 ### Tasks Completed